 About Melanoma » Educate Yourself

 Melanoma is one of the most common cancers diagnosed in the United States and the deadliest form of skin cancer.
 Rates of melanoma are rising rapidly, especially in younger people.
-In fact, cases of melanoma have tripled in the last 30 years, at a time when cancer rates for other common cancers has declined.
+In fact, cases of melanoma have tripled in the last 30 years, at a time when cancer rates for other common cancers have declined.

 When caught early, melanoma is highly curable.
 And while treatments for late-stage melanoma are improving rapidly, thanks to research supported by MRA, the survival rates are still low.
 That’s why taking steps to prevent melanoma and identify it early are key.